Frits Staal: Biography

 In 1979, Staal became a corresponding member of the Royal Netherlands Academy of Arts and Sciences.

-Staal retired to Thailand, and died at his home in Chiangmai, aged 81.
+Staal retired to Thailand, and died at his home in Chiangmai, aged 81, on February 19, 2012.

 Work

 Staal argued that the ancient Indian grammarians, especially Pāṇini, had completely mastered methods of linguistic theory not rediscovered again until the 1950s and the applications of modern mathematical logic to linguistics by Noam Chomsky.
 (Chomsky himself has said that the first generative grammar in the modern sense was Panini's grammar).

 The early methods allowed the construction of discrete, potentially infinite generative systems.
 Remarkably, these early linguistic systems were codified orally, though writing was then used to develop them in some way.
 The formal basis for Panini's methods involved the use of "auxiliary" markers, rediscovered in the 1930s by the logician Emil Post.
 Post's rewrite systems are now a standard approach for the description of computer languages.